This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-A child diagnosed with cerebral palsy might need legal action taken on their behalf if they were injured due to medical negligence.
-Learn about the basics of the Rhode Island cerebral palsy lawsuit filing process to get started.
+You may be able to file a Rhode Island cerebral palsy lawsuit if your child was diagnosed with cerebral palsy caused by a medical professional’s mistakes.
 Let a lawyer experienced with cerebral palsy and disabled clients help you guide your decisions, whether you need to file a medical malpractice lawsuit or a discrimination complaint.

 What Kind of Lawsuit Should I File in Rhode Island for my Child with Cerebral Palsy?